joelclermont/basecamp-api/README.md

 Download and unzip it at the same level as your git repo before building the project locally.
 It contains two essential libraries: Microsoft.Http and Microsoft.Http.Extensions

+A sample app is provided for exercising the API and showing how to use it.

+Follow the instructions in app.config for putting your credentials into the sample app.